abhinavsingh/proxy.py/README.md

                         handle each client connection.
   --num-workers NUM_WORKERS
                         Defaults to number of CPU cores.
+  --local-executor      Default: False.
+Disabled by default.
+When enabled
+                        acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
+Enable this option to achieve CPU affinity between acceptors and executors, instead of using underlying OS kernel scheduling algorithm.
   --backlog BACKLOG     Default: 100.
 Maximum number of pending connections to
                         proxy server
   --hostname HOSTNAME   Default: ::1.
 Server IP address.